midonet/midonet/docs/design-overview.md

 When a DDA receives a packet notification from the Netlink API, it first checks that there are no packets with the same match being whose processing is suspended pending an asynchronous computation (fetching a device or waiting for an ARP reply).
-If there are, the packets are kept in the pended packets queue, so that, when the in-progress packet is processed the resulting actions can be applied to all the packets pended with the same match.
+If there are, the packets are kept in the pending packets queue, so that, when the in-progress packet is processed the resulting actions can be applied to all the pending packets with the same match.

 If the incoming packet doesn't have same-match counterpart, the DDA synchronously runs a new PacketWorkflow (PW) to process the packet.